 It can drastically affect the financing that you get.
 If you have good credit and a strong financial history, you will likely be able to get a better rate on your loan, with less money down.
 Conversely, if you have poor credit, you may end up paying a lot more, both in the long run, and as a down payment.

 In short, if you are looking to purchase a home, take the time to plan out all of the costs associated with the purchase.
-Consulting real estate and financial experts can help you get a good idea how much cash you should have in your specific situation and location before looking to make a purchase.
+Consulting Cave Creek real estate agent and financial experts can help you get a good idea how much cash you should have in your specific situation and location before looking to make a purchase.